Yasser-dz/LOG8415E/README.md

 Also, take your "labsuser.pem" key and replace the "labsuser.pem" key in the git repo.
 Do not commit and push the change.
 We only need your "labsuser.pem" key to SSH into instances and copy files.
 Ensure that your "labsuser.pem" key has the chmod 400 permissions.

  # Set up:
-Navigate to the directory containing the Python files and run the following command:
+Navigate to the directory containing all files and run the following command:
 -	`terraform init`
 -	`terraform plan`
 -	`terraform apply`